-Configuring your MX, DKIM and SPF records are the most important step in letting inbox providers know that Customer.io is authorized to send email for your domain.
-These records are configured in your account under Workspace Settings > Email > Deliverability.
-Check out our documentation on Authenticating Domains in Customer.io to learn more!
+Configuring your MX, DKIM and SPF records is the most important step in letting inbox providers know that Customer.io is authorized to send email for your domain.
+These records are configured in your account under Workspace Settings > Email > Sending Domains.
+Check out our documentation on authenticating domains in Customer.io to learn more!

 It’s always a good idea to keep an eye on complaint rates.
-Any complaint rate in excess of 0.10% may result in damage to your sender reputation at both the IP and at the Domain level.
+Any complaint rate in excess of 0.10% may result in damage to your sender reputation at both the IP and Domain levels.
 Increased spam rates over a short period of time can also lead to increased filtration, reduced delivery speed, throttling, or bounces.

 Unlike technical or engagement factors, reducing spam rates has a simple solution: Send email that people both desire and expect to receive that is relevant to their relationship with your brand.
 To decrease spam rates, we recommend taking all of the following actions:

 - Think about how your sending relationship with a recipient was started.
 Were messaging expectations set at any point?
 Have you clearly outlined to a person who uses your services that you will send email?
 When a person doesn’t expect an email, they are much less likely to open it, and by extension, more likely to flag it as spam.

 - When you first start a new campaign or chain of marketing newsletters for a new sign up, it’s best to remind the recipient why they are receiving a given email.